Normal Quaternionic Matrices and Finitely Generated Witt Rings: The Computation

 For level $s = 2$ resp. $s \ge 4$, the number of parameters to consider is $72$ resp. $196$.
 Among these, there were $3$ resp. $12$ with a computation time of at least $5\, \hour$ whose isolated runtimes (again assumed to have run on a single core) can be found in \Cref{table_runtime_difficult_parameters}.
 This illustrates how most of the computation time focuses on a very small number of parameters.

 For these parameters, we applied further parallelization techniques which are explained in detail in \Cref{Ex_parallelization_parameter}. \end{remark}

 \begin{example} We use the case $n = 7$, $s \ge 4$ with parameters $(4, 1, 0, 4, 1, 1)$ to illustrate our parallelization strategies for those parameters, for which the computation of the associated normal quaternionic matrices needed the most time.
 This strategy was applied for all parameters with runtimes of more than $24$ hours and - during the process of adapting the algorithm - also for some of the other parameters and for which we also established unparallelized results.
+A detailed overview of this process can also be found in the repository \cite{Repository}.

 In the implementation of \Cref{alg:ClassificationAlgorithm}, we added the option to have a list of partial quaternionic matrices (with all their class attributes) as an input from which we can resume the computation to complete the given partial matrices.
 Further, built up from auxiliary functions used for debugging, we implemented the option to only compute all quaternionic matrices for a given input (either a set of parameters of a list of incomplete quaternionic matrices as just explained) just up to a certain entry $(i, j)$ specified in the code.
 The advantage of this is that it is possible to partition the case into many sub cases which can be computed on different kernels as they have no interdependence.
 In practice, it was possible for us to compute up to approx. 60000 cases in one run, resulting in .obj-files of about 3 GB, serving as the input for a future run.